jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/organization/policies.md

 in your groups.
-You can access the **Policies** section by clicking on the **Policies** tab on your organization's home page on ASM.
+You can access the **Policies** section by clicking on the **Policies** tab on your organization's home page on ARM.

 ![Policies Section List](https://res.cloudinary.com/fluid-attacks/image/upload/v1657120528/docs/web/organizations/policies_list.png)